 Introduction to the theory of regionalized variables, geostatistics (kriging techniques): special topics in multivariate analysis; Applications to real data subject to spatial variation are emphasized.
-Prerequisites: CS 020, STAT 223 or equivalent.
-Cross-listed with: CSYS 369.
+Prerequisites: STAT 223 or STAT 225; CS 020 or CS 021; or Instructor permission.
+Cross-listed with: CSYS 369, STAT 396.